kstkn/hypersomnia/README.md

 ## Usage

-Default registry is mdns.
+Default registry is consul on localhost:8500.
 If you use it, you can simply start with:
 ```
 hypersomnia
 ```

-To use consul registry:
+To use mdns registry:
 ```
 HYPERSOMNIA_REGISTRY=consul hypersomnia
 ```